Using Geofiction in Education

 Geofiction and History

-This is perhaps the easiest application of geofiction to an academic environment. also look at, Cape Malay recipe for fish soup Creating a world based on an alternate history timeline first requires solid knowledge of real-world history.
+This is perhaps the easiest application of geofiction to an academic environment. try, Cake Recipes Creating a world based on an alternate history timeline first requires solid knowledge of real-world history.
 It also encourages someone to engage in critical thinking, since he or she will have to essentially take history up until a certain point and branch out into the unknown, establishing a continuation of history that is logical and at least somewhat plausible.

 The series created by Newt Gengrich that focuses on an alternate-history Civil War universe is an example of a plausible alternate history timeline that is based on solid historical fact.
 Encouraging geofiction is a good way to teach history in a creative way.